 bytes calldata tacHeader

-- Encoded TacHeaderV1 containing TON user informationbytes calldata arguments
+- Encoded TacHeaderV1 containing TON user information

-- Your custom ABI-encoded parametersexternal
+- Your custom ABI-encoded parameters

-- Must be externally callable_onlyCrossChainLayer
+- Must be externally callable

 - Security modifier that ensures only CrossChainLayer can call this function